tuvo1106/aws-primer/certified_solutions_architect.md

 #### _Marketplace_

-AWS Marketplace is a curated digital catalogue with thousands of software listings from independen software vendors.
+AWS Marketplace is a curated digital catalogue with thousands of software listings from independent software vendors.

 - Easily find, buy, test and deploy software that already runs on AWS.
 - The product can be free to use or can have associated charge.